AlexKhymenko/ngx-permissions/README.md

 ```diff
 - This library is PROHIBITED to use with russians projects or russians or belarusians
 ```
-We are against Nazism etc. We respect sanctions
+We are against any forms of discrimination.
+We respect sanctions.
 We don’t support agressors

 reason https://9gag.com/gag/a41zRvw and many more